Battle of Kyongju: Kigye recaptured

-At the same time, KPA pressure built up steadily north of P'ohang-dong, where the KPA 5th Division fed replacements on to Hill 99 in front of the ROK 23rd Regiment.
+At the same time, KPA pressure built up steadily north of P'ohang-dong, where the KPA 5th Division fed replacements on to Hill 99 in front of the ROKA 23rd Regiment.
 This hill became almost as notorious as had Hill 181 near Yongdok earlier because of the almost continuous and bloody fighting there for its control.
-Although aided by UN air attacks and artillery and naval gunfire, the ROK 3rd Division was unable to capture this hill, and suffered many casualties in the effort.
-On September 2 the US 21st Infantry attacked northwest from P'ohang-dong in an effort to help the ROK recapture Hill 99.
+Although aided by UN air attacks and artillery and naval gunfire, the ROKA 3rd Division was unable to capture this hill, and suffered many casualties in the effort.
+On September 2 the US 21st Infantry attacked northwest from P'ohang-dong in an effort to help the ROKA recapture Hill 99.
 A platoon of tanks followed the valley road between P'ohang-dong and Hunghae.
 The regimental commander assigned K Company Hill 99 as its objective.
 The 21st Infantry made very slow progress in this attack and casualties were heavy.
 By 15:25 that afternoon, K Company could account for only 35 of its men, the rest killed, wounded or missing.
 The company was unable to take Hill 99 from the well dug-in KPA who threw large numbers of hand grenades to repel all efforts to reach the top.
 Two tanks of the 6th Tank Battalion were lost in this attack, one in a mine field and another because of a thrown track.
-At dusk a KPA penetration occurred along the boundary between the ROK Capital and 3rd Divisions 3 mi east of Kigye.
+At dusk a KPA penetration occurred along the boundary between the ROKA Capital and 3rd Divisions 3 mi east of Kigye.